 What is premium inventory, and how can I get it?

-Premium inventory is the highest quality inventory for advertisers, belonging to apps and sites with a large user base and quality content.
+Premium is the highest quality inventory for advertisers, belonging to apps and sites with a large user base and quality content.
 These popular apps and sites are often strict about the types of ads they allow.

 How CodeFuel increases engagement and conversions for mobile publishers